 about the artist

-Elle Hanley is an american fine art photographer currently living and working in seattle. her work is alluring and unexpected focusing mainly on capturing beauty and emotion in a still shot of time.
+Elle Hanley is a self taught american fine art photographer currently living and working in seattle. her work is alluring and unexpected focusing mainly on capturing beauty and emotion in a still shot of time.

 she is available for commission work on a case by case basis. please contact Elle for more information.